At a Glance

 ✨Tip Number 1

-Familiarise yourself with the key policies and initiatives of Wandsworth and Richmond Councils.
-Understanding their current projects, especially around cost of living responses and climate change, will help you engage in meaningful conversations during interviews.
+Familiarise yourself with the key priorities of Wandsworth and Richmond Councils.
+Understanding their current projects, especially around cost of living responses and climate change initiatives, will help you engage in meaningful conversations during interviews.

 ✨Tip Number 2